xenthm/tp/docs/DeveloperGuide.md

 ### AddSalesCommand
 #### Overview
 The AddSalesCommand is responsible for adding sales data to a Manga.
+The command replaces the current sales values with the newly-entered values.
 The Sale data consists of two attributes: `quantitySold` and `unitPrice`.

 For the AddSalesCommand to be successful, the manga that the sales data is associated with must exist.